 - $125.00 / 60 min visit, with approximately 60 min contact time with PT provider.

-- I would go 1x/week totaling approximately 60 min of my time, and 60 min of contact time with the PT provider.
+- I would go 1x/week, totaling approximately 60 minutes of my time and 60 minutes of contact time with the PT provider.

 - Total out-of-pocket expense: $125.00, less 50% of the maximum allowable reimbursement from my insurance, totaling about $95.00 out of pocket.

 - Results: significant improvement and return to normal activities

 Ours are the clients who expect more than just good enough.
 They seek high-quality care but with the reassurance that they will receive the reimbursement they are entitled to because we go through the trouble of billing that person’s insurance on their behalf.

 All physical therapists and clinics are not created equal.
 I am teaming up with colleagues across the country who are emphatic about this.
 People who go to physical therapy clinics that bill every insurance company under the sun don’t realize they’re getting higher volume/lower quality care.
 PTs working in PT Mills always have good intentions, but there is no way to learn your patients’ complete story when you have only 15 minutes with them and maybe 2, 3, or even four patients waiting to be seen simultaneously.

 Regardless of the skill level of the therapist, it is impossible to deliver the quality that we provide because of the amount of time and effort we expend on each individual.
 The extra effort spent hands-on, with eyes on and providing detailed education, translates into clients who get better faster and with a more valued experience.
 If more people knew that another option exists, they would likely think twice before accepting care in a ‘mill’.
 I’m excited to say that we are helping lead the initiative to reestablish the concept of VALUE in physical therapy.